adimadkaikar/cool_coatis/README.md

 #### week 2

+*align_seq_fasta.py* - Script to align two sequences after taking an input from user.
+It outputs one one best alignment in .csv format.
+If no input is provided it will run with defaults.

+*align_seq_better.py* - Script to align two sequences after taking an input from user.
+It saves all the best alignments in binary format.
+If no input is provided the script will run with default arguements.

+*oaks_debugme_groupwork.py* - This script checks whether the TestOaksData.csv input file contains a header, prints tree species and saves only the oak species.

+##### Dependencies:

+*sys* - used for taking the input parameter from command line

+*csv* - used for reading and writing comma separated files

+*re* - for using regular expressions in python

+*pickle* - used for reading and writing binary files in python

+*doctest* - used for running doctests on a python module

 #### week 3

 *PP_regress_loc.R* - The linear regression relationship between the predator mass and prey mass is examined, and the analysis is separate by the dataset's *Location* field.